Where there is room for bravery in sales hiring

 - No SaaS experience.
 If candidates have experience in your industry and/or vertical, you can be a little brave with someone who doesn’t have SaaS experience.
 Selling SaaS can be taught.
 Rating 5 if industry or vertical is there.
 8 if it is not.

 - Experience.
-Don’t be afraid to hire with more experience that you think you need.
+Don’t be afraid to hire with more experience than you think you need.
 Older dogs may be harder to teach new tricks to but they often know a lot of tricks you haven’t mastered yet!
-This is especially the case with enterprise sales where deal making experience pays off and gets better with more cumulative years exposure to such deal making.
+This is especially the case with enterprise sales where deal-making experience pays off and gets better with more cumulative years of exposure to such deal-making.
 If candidates are willing to do the job for the pay and are motivated, don’t knock it.
 Rating 1.
 Not really brave at all – more like smart business sense.